GVR Report cover Medical Tourism Market Size, Share & Trends Report

 • Industry: Healthcare

+The medical tourism market size was valued at USD 41.75 billion in 2024 and is expected to grow at a CAGR of 16.08% from 2025 to 2030.
+Major market drivers include cost savings and extra benefits to visitors, such as cutting-edge technologies, enhanced healthcare, sophisticated equipment, breakthrough medicines, superior hospitality, and personalized care.
 During the forecast period, the market is projected to advance at a breakneck pace.
 The high cost of health services in home countries is the primary factor propelling the market growth.
-Additionally, the industry is being driven by rising demand for procedures that are not covered by insurance, such as gender reassignment surgeries, reproductive therapy, dental reconstruction, and aesthetic surgery.
+In addition, the industry is being driven by rising demand for procedures that are not covered by insurance, such as gender reassignment surgeries, reproductive therapy, dental reconstruction, and aesthetic surgery.

 In addition, emerging countries are known to have renowned surgeons, which is attracting millions of patients per year for various treatments.
-The prices of medical treatments in Malaysia are 30% to 40% lower than in countries such as the U.S., UK, and other European economies.
+The price of medical treatments in Malaysia is 30% to 40% lower than in countries such as the U.S., UK, and other European economies.
 A large population of foreigners seeks surgeries such as facial aesthetics procedures, dental implants, breast implants, facelifts, and liposuction in these countries.
-Improvements in healthcare infrastructure and the availability of high-quality healthcare services at affordable prices will drive the global market growth.
+Improvements in healthcare infrastructure and the availability of high-quality healthcare services at affordable prices will drive global market growth.
+Moreover, the increasing number of tourists across the globe will foster market growth.

 Furthermore, delaying necessary treatments might worsen pre-existing conditions, and the risks associated with delaying various surgeries can lead to other complications.
 For instance, delaying hip replacement surgery can lead to deterioration of the hip joint, limited mobility, and an increase in pain.
 In addition, the possibility of undergoing minimally invasive surgery, such as hip resurfacing, would no longer be an option for the patient.